MOST WANTED TIME CAPSULES

 In 1907, Hayes, Middlesex, England, sound recordings on disc were deposited behind the foundation stone of the new Gramophone Company factory (later HMV, later EMI) by the opera singer (later Dame) Nellie Melba.
 During reconstruction work in the 1960s, the container was officially removed, but before it could be reburied, someone ran off with it.
 The whereabouts of these priceless master-pressings of Melba and other stars remains a mystery.

 In Blackpool, Lancashire, England, a foundation deposit was interred in the late 19th century with the customary ceremony.
-When a search was organized recently in preparation for new building work, not even remote sensing equipment or a clairvoyant could locate the time capsule.
+When a search was organized in preparation for new building work, not even remote sensing equipment or a clairvoyant could locate the time capsule.

 THE LYNDON, VERMONT, TIME CAPSULE